mlanza/solomode/docs/creators-guide.md

 ### Thread
 Create a thread.
 It's your public relations channel.
 You'll use it to share news, record plays, and accept audience feedback for your solo mode.
 * It **must** be in the Variants forum of the board game your solo mode uses.
-* As a signpost to [players](https://gist.github.com/mlanza/87c496848d63a989b57e9d15a5f53795), its title should begin "[Solomode 2021]" and be followed by the working title (updated at will) of your solo mode (e.g. "[Solomode 2021] Dark Days").
-Conforming to this pattern reassures players they're in the right spot and helps ensure you earn every bit of credit you deserve.
+* Its title should begin "[Solomode 2021]" and be followed by the working title (updated at will) of your solo mode.
+[Solomode 2021] Dark Days", for example.
+Conforming to this pattern is a signpost to players that they're in the right spot.
+They're being instructed to find threads like this to vote in, so please follow this standard.
+It'll ensure you to earn every bit of credit you deserve.
 * The opening post should include a link to the [Players' Guide](./players-guide.md).
 It reminds players how to properly record plays and why they should care.
-* If digital platforms like [Tabletop Simulator](https://www.tabletopsimulator.com) make playing your solo mode possible you can explain how.
+* If digital platforms like [Tabletop Simulator](https://www.tabletopsimulator.com) make playing your solo mode possible, explain how.
 * You may record your own plays of your solo mode here if only to demonstrate what a properly recorded play looks like.
 They won't be counted.
 * If you wish to wrangle more play testers that you can get from this thread alone, you may extend an invitation in the [Derby Announcement](./announcement-derby.md) thread.